Nicholas Kristof: Early life and education

 Kristof was born in Chicago, Illinois, and grew up on a family sheep farm and cherry orchard in Yamhill, Oregon.
-He is the son of Jane Kristof (née McWilliams) and Ladis "Kris" Kristof (born Władysław Krzysztofowicz; 1918-2010), both long-time professors at Portland State University in Portland, Oregon.
+He is the son of Jane Kristof (née McWilliams) and Ladis "Kris" Kristof (born Władysław Krzysztofowicz; 1918–2010), both long-time professors at Portland State University in Portland, Oregon.
 His father, who was born to Polish and Armenian parents in Chernivtsi, former Austria-Hungary, immigrated to the United States after World War II.

 Kristof graduated from Yamhill Carlton High School, where he was student body president and school newspaper editor.
 He attended Harvard College, where he was a Phi Beta Kappa graduate.
 At Harvard, he studied government, interned at Portland's The Oregonian, and worked on The Harvard Crimson newspaper.
 According to a profile of him, "Alums recall Kristof as one of the brightest undergraduates on campus."

 After Harvard, he studied law at Magdalen College, Oxford, as a Rhodes Scholar.
 He earned his law degree with first-class honors and won an academic prize (awarded as an earned Bachelor of Arts at Oxford, and promoted per tradition to a Master of Arts).
 He studied Arabic in Egypt for the 1983–84 academic year at the American University in Cairo.
 He has a number of honorary degrees.

 Career

-After joining The New York Times in 1984, initially covering economics, Kristof worked as a correspondent for the company in Los Angeles, Hong Kong, Beijing, and Tokyo.
+After joining The New York Times in 1984, initially covering economics, Kristof worked as a correspondent for the company in Los Angeles.
+Throughout his career there, he became the NYT’s bureau chief in Hong Kong from 1987 to 1988, Beijing from 1988 to 1993 and Tokyo where he succeeded David E. Sanger from 1995 to 1999, before becoming a columnist in 2001.
 He rose to be associate managing editor of The New York Times, responsible for Sunday editions.
 His columns have often focused on global health, poverty, and gender issues in the developing world.
 In particular, since 2004 he has written dozens of columns about Darfur and visited the area 11 times.

 As of 2008, Kristof had visited 140 countries.
 Jeffrey Toobin of CNN and The New Yorker, a Harvard classmate, has said: "I'm not surprised to see him emerge as the moral conscience of our generation of journalists.
 I am surprised to see him as the Indiana Jones of our generation of journalists."

 Bill Clinton said of Kristof in September 2009:

 "There is no one in journalism, anywhere in the United States at least, who has done anything like the work he has done to figure out how poor people are actually living around the world, and what their potential is.
 So every American citizen who cares about this should be profoundly grateful that someone in our press establishment cares enough about this to haul himself all around the world to figure out what's going on. ...
 I am personally in his debt, as are we all."